How does this company make money?

 What does this company depend on?

-The mechanism depends on FreshPoint custom-cut meat and produce facilities for case-ready processing, refrigerated truck fleets capable of maintaining multiple temperature zones in a single load, fuel supply across delivery routes serving 330-plus distribution centers, USDA facility certifications covering meat and seafood processing operations, and supplier relationships with frozen food manufacturers for broadline inventory.
+SYGMA cannot operate without FreshPoint custom-cut meat and produce facilities for case-ready processing, refrigerated trucks capable of holding multiple temperature zones at once, a steady fuel supply for routes running across 330-plus distribution centers, active USDA facility certifications for meat and seafood processing, and supplier relationships with frozen food manufacturers that stock the broadline inventory.

 Who depends on this company?